jpmolinamatute/rein_blogs/README.md

   4.1.
 Make sure you are in the region that you want to deploy the cluster 4.2.
 Choose a different name than hadoop, since we are using this name as tag for several resources to identifying them as part of this template, please choose something more meaningful to what your ultimate goal is.
   4.3.
 Select an EC2 instance type for the hadoop server machine and one for the hadoop cluster machines [more info](https://aws.amazon.com/ec2/instance-types/ "Amazon EC2 Instance Types")
+  4.4.
+Check for log in the EC2 console
 5. Mount external drives

     ```sh